Sarco pod: Mechanics

 Access to the Sarco will be controlled by an online test to gauge mental fitness.
-If applicants pass, they receive an access code to a Sarco device that works for 24 hours.
+If applicants pass, they receive an access code to a Sarco device which is valid for 24 hours.

 Users of the Sarco can choose either a dark or transparent view from the capsule.
 The transparent view would be chosen if they wish to transport the machine to a particular location to see a certain vista from the machine.
 The inventor feels that "where you die is certainly an important factor".

 The capsule of Sarco provides for a rapid decrease in oxygen level while maintaining a low level of carbon dioxide.
 On activation, 4 litre of liquid nitrogen causes the oxygen level to drop silently to less than 5% in less than one minute.
-According to Nitschke, 'The occupant presses the button and the capsule is filled with nitrogen.
-They will feel a bit dizzy but will then rapidly lose consciousness and die'.
+According to Nitschke: "The occupant presses the button and the capsule is filled with nitrogen.
+They will feel a bit dizzy but will then rapidly lose consciousness and die."